< back to all articles

 That's a surefire way to make sure your story generates drama.

-What are the 4 elements of good storytelling?
+What are the 4 elements of good business storytelling?

 But how to take your viewers on a journey in the business world?
 Use this simple structure, for example.
 Yeah, I know it's 4 points and not 3.
 You gotta bend the rules a bit. ;)